hoodiehq-archive/my-first-hoodie/README.md

-# Creating a new Hoodie App
+# Creating a New Hoodie App

-Prerequisits:
+## Install on Mac

+Prerequisites:

 * Node.JS

-  Either hit the big green “Install” button on http://nodejs.org

-  Or, if you are using Homebrew:
+  Either hit the big green “Install” button on http://nodejs.org Or, if you are using Homebrew:

   `$ brew install node`